IS A FEAR OR PHOBIA KEEPING YOU FROM DOING THINGS YOU WANT TO DO?

 - Do you take the stairs because the thought of using the elevator is too unnerving?

-There is still a lot of unknown when it comes to the actual cause of phobias.
-Brain chemicals, genetics, cultural factors and traumatic experiences appear to influence the development of phobias.
-Phobias may worsen over time without proper treatment.
+A phobia is an extreme or irrational fear of something that is unlikely to cause harm.
+A phobia is a type of anxiety disorder.
+There is still a lot of unknown when it comes to the actual cause of phobia.
+Brian, chemical, genetics, cultural factors and traumatic experiences appear to influence the development of phobias.

 If you have a simple fear, you will not spend much time thinking about it unless you are forced to confront it.

 If you have a phobia, you are likely to develop a fear of fear itself and may change your daily routine in an effort to avoid any possible triggers.
 You may dwell on it obsessively.